erinabila/erinabila/README.md

 - ⚡ Fun fact: ...
 -->
 ⚡ Computer Science student at York University, graduating April 2022
-🌱 I’ll be interning at SurveMonkey as a Software Engineer Intern this summer
+🌱 I am interning at SurveyMonkey as a Software Engineer Intern this summer
 🔭 My past internships were both as a Software Engineer Intern at Scotiabank and Publicis Sapient
 🤔 My experience involves Back-end and Data Engineering
 📫 How to reach me at erin.abila99@gmail.com